Cuevana/storm/README.md

 #### Run

-`npm run`
+`npm start`

 #### Build

+Use this to build the application executable.

-`npm run build`
+`npm run build` will build for your current platform.

-Builds app executable for your current platform and place it under `build/<platform>/`.
+`npm run build-all` will build for all platforms.

 #### Developers

+`npm run compile` will compile less and update html references.

-Run `npm run watcher` to automatically compile every time a file changes.
+`npm run watcher` will automatically watch for file changes and compile when needed.

 #### Comments